shanrauf/Migaku-Experiment-Platform/README.md

 ## Features

-- Frontend for experiment participants to register for experiments, complete custom surveys, and view past experiment results
+- Front-end for experiment participants to register for experiments, complete custom surveys, and view past experiment results
-- Backend  enables concurrent experiments, Anki integration to collect/analyze user card collections, and data analysis across experiments/surveys
+- Backend design enables us to run concurrent experiments, re-use surveys across experiments, integrate with software like Anki (to collect/analyze more data, like user card collections), and query data across experiments/surveys for analysis
-- Discord integration for authentication (allows for restricting experiment participation to members of the Discord community)
+- Discord integration allows for restricting experiment participation to members of the Discord community and allows us to programmatically direct-message participants

 ## Selected Media